FreeThe20 campaign

-FreeThe20 is a campaign to call attention to women who are political prisoners around the world.
-The campaign names twenty women who are imprisoned unjustly.
+FreeThe20 was a 2015 campaign to call attention to women who were political prisoners around the world.
+The campaign named twenty women who were imprisoned unjustly.

-Samantha Power, the U.S. Ambassador to the United Nations, started the campaign for the twentieth anniversary of the Beijing Declaration.
+Samantha Power, then U.S. ambassador to the United Nations, started the campaign for the twentieth anniversary of the Beijing Declaration.

-The reason for the campaign was to tell governments to stop putting women in prison, and to tell the women and their families that they are not alone.
+The reason for the campaign was to tell governments to stop putting women in prison, and to tell the women and their families that they were not alone.
 There were twenty names of women in twenty days, one for every year since the Beijing Declaration.